Fall 2022 Ceremony

 Commencement will not be held under severe weather conditions.
 In the event of a significant winter storm, the University of Hartford website will display an advisory beginning Saturday at 6 p.m. with updates Sunday morning.
 Those without online access can call 860.768.4100.
 If the event is canceled, it will not be rescheduled.

-Fall Commencement participants include September 2019 graduates and January 2020 applicants for graduation.
+Fall Commencement participants include September 2022 graduates and January 2023 applicants for graduation.
 Diplomas are mailed to the candidates following their actual graduation dates.
-The Commencement program lists the names of both September graduates and January candidates participating in the ceremony.

 Friends and family should remain in their seats throughout the ceremony.
 Graduates are photographed by a professional studio, Grad Images®.
+Proofs will be available to review the week following the ceremony.
 There is no obligation to purchase.
-Graduates who register online prior to Dec.
-8 at gradimages.com/registration will receive a coupon for 20 percent off of their entire order.

 Ceremony Purpose and History